 Taxes and Duties (Core)

-All Taxes imposed or levied in Australia or overseas in connection with the Contract shall be met by the Contractor and the Contractor agrees that, with the exception of the GST, they are included within the Contract Price.
+All Taxes imposed or levied in Australia or overseas in connection with the Contract shall be met by the Contractor and the Contractor agrees that, with the exception of GST, they are included within the Contract Price.

 Subject to clause 7.12.4 the Commonwealth shall, in addition to the Contract Price, pay the amount of GST imposed on any taxable supply made by the Contractor to the Commonwealth under the Contract.